Qitmeer/whitepaper/WhitePaper/DAG.md

 ### Total ordering and fast confirmation trade-off
 HLC public chain reduces the delay of the block, and improve its throughput.
 But the high throughput leads to the high fork rate.
 The Nakamoto consensus is no longer applicable, so we chose the consensus of SPECTRE to support fast confirmation, based on which we introduced PHANTOM protocol to solve the weak liveness of SPECTRE protocol.
- ## Methodology
- ### Vision
- HLC's vision is always simple, we just want to build a practical and usable public chain based on our traditional value of blockchain - decentrailzed, secure and scalable.

 ### Birief Introduction
 ![An example of the voting procedure in the DAG for blocks x,y.](https://cdn-images-1.medium.com/max/1600/1*q82YuxF11M7LnxWWEkQzUw.png)